gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 ![Grafana Share Dashboard](/images/tutorial-extras/004-images/grafana-share-dashboard.png)

 Check all the boxes, then click `Generate Public URL`.
-It should generate a URL like `https://grafana.gristleking.dev/d/000000002/ldds75-metsci-dashboard?orgId=1&var-device=LDDS%202`, pulling from the `[server]` block we just set up.
+It should generate a URL like `https://grafana.<YOUR-DOMAIN>>.dev/d/000000002/ldds75-metsci-dashboard?orgId=1&var-device=LDDS%202`.

-Copy the URL and paste it into your browser.
-You should see your dashboard.
+Copy the URL and paste it into your browser, or share it with your Mom.
+Now everybody can see how much water is in your tank.
 Bam, you're public!

 ---